How Parents and Pediatric Dentists Can Relieve Childhood Dental Anxiety

 - Offer praise to reinforce good behavior.

-- Use sedation methods such as nitrous oxide or oral sedatives to help manage extremely frightened children.
+- Use sedation methods such as laughing gas or oral sedatives to help manage extremely frightened children.

 Early Experiences Matter